Analog event horizons from magnetoelectric materials: Introduction

+In the next section, we briefly review the main aspects of light propagation in material media and obtain solutions for the phase velocities of waves in an antisymmetric magnetoelectric metamaterial.
+In particular, we show that one of the propagation modes experiences a trapped region for a specific choice of optical parameters.
+Then, in Sec.~\ref{analog}, the effective geometry is explicitly derived, and it is shown that the resulting metric associated with an antisymmetric magnetoelectric system supports an analog event horizon.
+Final remarks are presented in Sec.~\ref{discussion}, and a comparison between the results obtained here and those using another possible representation for the constitutive relations \cite{depaula2025effectivespacetimedescriptionlight} is provided in Appendix~\ref{app}.

-Throughout the text Greek indices $\alpha , \beta,\gamma ...$ run from 0 to 3 (spacetime indices) while Latin indices $i, j, k . . .$ run from 1 to 3 (the three spatial directions) and the Einstein convention for sum is used, i.e., repeated indices in a monomial indicate summation.
-Partial and covariant derivatives with respect to coordinate $x^\mu$ is denoted, respectively, by a comma and a semi-comma followed by the corresponding $\mu$ index.
-In Galilean coordinates, the three-dimensional Levi-Civita symbol $\epsilon_{ijk}$ is a completely antisymmetric object defined by $\epsilon_{123}=1$.
-The components of the identity matrix (the Kronecker delta) is represented by $\delta_{ij}$.
-Parentheses encompassing two indices means symmetrization, whether or not those indices belong to the same object.
-For instance, $t_{(\mu \nu)} = (1/2)\left(t_{\mu \nu}+t_{\nu \mu}\right)$, for any rank-2 tensor $t_{\mu\nu}$.
-Similarly, square brackets will be used to indicate antisymmetrization as, for instance, $t_{[\mu \nu]} = (1/2)\left(t_{\mu \nu}-t_{\nu \mu}\right)$.
+Throughout the text, Greek indices run from 0 to 3 (spacetime indices) while Latin indices run from 1 to 3 (the three spatial directions) and the Einstein convention for summation is used, i.e., repeated indices in a monomial indicate summation.
+Partial and covariant derivatives with respect to coordinate $x^\mu$ are denoted, respectively, by a comma and a semi-comma followed by the corresponding $\mu$ index.